WELCOME TO THEOLOGICAL PERSPECTIVES

 When you give to the needy there is personal satisfaction that you have helped someone and there should by rejoicing that you were able to make someone happy and whole.
 When we communicate with God in prayer and use fasting as a vehicle to draw closer to God there will be the automatic consequences of experiencing a closer relationship with God.

 On the other hand, if we do such behaviors to look good in the eyes of men, we are doing them to receive recognition which amounts to seeking a wage.
 In effect, this is what Jesus is saying in the Sermon on the Mount.
-When Jesus says that those who do things to be seen of men have received their reward He is virtually saying they have earned and received wages for what they have done.
+When Jesus says that those who do things to be seen of men have received their reward, He is virtually saying they have earned and received wages for what they have done.
 The Greek word translated reward here is misthos and literally means dues or wages paid for work done.

 When Jesus speaks of the reward that comes from our Heavenly Father, a different Greek word is used which has nothing to do with being paid wages for work done.
 This word means to give away what is one's own, to give away from one's own profit.
 This Greek word implies reward not as an obligation for work done but as recognition of the word done.
 Jesus is simply teaching us to leave recognition for the good things we do up to God and not explicitly do things for the reward of recognition.